justin13888/guide/scripts/seed/README.md

 **⚠️ Warning**: This script will clear all existing data in the database before inserting new sample data.

+This script inserts course data for STAT 231, CS 341, MATH 235, and CS 115.
+The structure is explained below with STAT 231 as the example

 ## Features

 1. **Course Data**: Inserts STAT 231 and its prerequisite courses (MATH 118-148, STAT 220, 230, 240)